Neolithic decline: Discoveries in Europe

 One 5,000-year old individual buried in Riņņukalns, Latvia, was infected with an early Yersinia pestis strain, shortly after it split from its antecessor Y. pseudotuberculosis c.
 7,000 years ago.

 A tomb in modern-day Frälsegården in Gökhem parish, Falbygden, Sweden, contained 79 corpses buried within a short time of one another about 4,900 years ago.
 This discovery uncovered fragments of a unique strain of the plague pathogen Yersinia pestis found in two individual's teeth.
 The strain contained the "plasminogen activator gene that is sufficient to cause pneumonic plague", an extremely deadly form of the plague which is airborne and directly communicable between humans.
 This strain of plague, researchers claim, alongside high demands of resources whilst living in close proximity to each other, would have allowed a pneumonic plague to quickly spread amongst inhabitants and wipe them out.
+A 2025 archeological study exposed domesticated sheep from the Eurasian Steppe as a potential host organism for the plague pathogen.

 In the gallery graves of the Neolithic Wartberg Culture, dozens or up to hundreds of individuals are preserved.
 A recent study by researchers from Kiel University (Collaborative Research Centre 1266) have found that only two of 133 examined individuals were infected.
 As most were not, they conclude that no massive plague outbreak occurred.
 Moreover, they found the bacterium in bones of a dog.
 It is possible that dogs played a role in infections, but more research is required on this topic.

 Neolithic-era human teeth from Eurasia have also shown evidence of some of the oldest strains of Yersinia pestis.
 The ages of the skeletons identified between 2,800 and 5,000 years old, with seven of the one hundred and one individuals carrying similar sequences of the bacterium.
 Additionally, studies of the ancient strains discovered show these ancient strains lack the Yersinia murine toxin (ymt), which would have prevented the strains from using fleas as a vector.